JGRennison/OpenTTD-patches/README.md

 * Add setting to disable mass action buttons for top-level vehicle lists.
 * Add feature to create a new auto-named group when dragging and dropping a vehicle onto the new group button (ctrl includes shared order vehicles).
 * Add settings to reduce vehicle running costs when a vehicle is stationary or in a depot.
-* If a vehicle's next order is for the current station when leaving, start loading again without moving, instead of leaving.
+* If a train or ship's next order is for the current station when leaving, start loading again without moving, instead of leaving.

 #### Orders and Timetabling